core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

    Furthermore, if the used Group Encryption Algorithm does not provide integrity protection, then it does not ensure any level of message authentication or proof of group membership.

    On the other hand, proof of group membership is always ensured by construction through the strict management of the group keying material (see {{sec-group-key-management}}).
-That is, the group is rekeyed in case of members' leaving, and the current group members are informed of former group members.
+That is, the group is rekeyed when members leave and the current group members are informed of former group members.
 Thus, a current group member storing the latest group keying material does not store the authentication credential of any former group member.

    This allows a recipient endpoint to rely on the stored authentication credentials and public keys included therein, in order to always confidently verify the group membership of a sender endpoint when processing an incoming message, i.e., to verify that the sender endpoint was a group member when it signed the message.
 In turn, this prevents a former group member from possibly re-signing and injecting in the group a stored message that was protected with old keying material.